gbraad/mscrolls-brahman/strands/doc/manual/strandmanual1.md

 You're empty handed.
 ```

-Turns out the parser can handle questions as well as commands, so `> what is in player` will result in _flow_ of terms.
+Turns out the parser can handle questions as well as commands, so `> what is in player` will result in a _flow_ of terms.

 `* them` matches any list, and `* it` matches just one, so the trick above is simply to format the output nicely.
 Find the inventory, and print them out and also to deal with the case when the list is empty using the catch-all.